AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 VPC ID                                          The Spoke VPC-id Public Subnet                                   The public subnet where the Spoke GW instance is deployed Gateway Size                                    Spoke GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
-Specify a Reachable DNS Servier IP Address      Leave it unselected Enable NAT                                      Select the option if the Spoke GW will also be the NAT gateway for the Spoke VPC
+Enable SNAT                                     Select the option if the Spoke GW will also be the NAT gateway for the Spoke VPC
+Allocate New EIP                                If selected, the Controller allocates a new EIP and associate it with the gateway instance.
+If not selected, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
+Insane Mode Encryption                          If selected, Transit GW can peer and connect to Spoke with `Insane Mode Encryption <https://docs.aviatrix.com/HowTos/gateway.html#insane-mode-encryption>`_.
 Add/Edit Tags                                   `Additional AWS Tags <http://docs.aviatrix.com/HowTos/gateway.html#add-edit-tags>`_ for the Transit GW instance
 ==========================================      ==========